MikyTuberr/HowToGetThere/README.md

 "#" represents a two-way road, which takes 1 minute to pass.
 "." represents an empty field, through which you cannot drive.
-"*" represents a city, which acts as a road but also specifies the coordinates of the city.
+"*" (asterisk) represents a city, which acts as a road but also specifies the coordinates of the city.
 Letters represent the names of cities, and "*" is always placed next to the first or last letter of the city's name.

 The first line of input contains the dimensions of the map.